Why do I get low back pain when sitting?

 When the sensitivity of your body’s alarm system increases in this way, there are many things you can do.
 The first thing is to understand what pain is and the way that changes in your body can increase sensitivity.

-High quality information on this very topic is one of the main goals of PainChats (link to mission statement), so you’ll find lots of resources to get you on the right path here (some relevant links about sensitization).
+High-quality information on this very topic is one of the main goals of PainChats, so you’ll find lots of resources to get you on the right path here.

 Dr Mark Kargela is based at Midwestern University’s Physical Therapy Institute, a university-based clinic setting, where he practices general orthopedics with special interest in spine and persistent pain conditions and mentors students in the clinic.
 Mark is a regular lecturer at Phoenix-area universities and he owns his own continuing education company where he teaches coursework in modern pain neuroscience and its incorporation into daily patient care.
 His company’s mission is bringing the patient voice back to healthcare and helping clinicians better understand and help people in pain.